siddharth2011/siddharth2011.github.io/README.md

 ## Project and Research Work

-- **Portfolio Website** : Developed a personal portfolio that includes all my achievements and showcases my projects and skills as a software developer [[Portfolio]](https://siddharth2011.github.io/
-).
 - **TheUrbanSpoon - Open Source Cloud Kitchen Platform**: Developed an open-source system tailored for restaurants to help them set up their online presence as a complete web page capable of placing orders, logistics and handling payments.
 - **EventRight - Open Source Event & Invitation Platform**: Created an event and invitation management platform which is a completely open-source product.
 The system is capable of handling multiple events, managing invitations and RSVPs, and handling guest logistics.